abdul-ak413/wordpress-demo/README.md

 ## Demo Infrastructure Shortcommings
 - Overall a very large attack surface on a Kubernetes Cluster
 - Secrets are exposed in a base64 format which can easily be decoded
-- Require alot of effort to create a certficate for a user and approve the certficate for the Kubernetes cluster
+- Require alot of effort to create a certficate for a user and approve the certficate for the Kubernetes cluster and distribute the certifcates
-- Network policies not created
+    - Lack of flexibilty: E.g. Users may require access to prod for an hour
+- Auditing will need to be setup

 ## Teleport
+- Single pane of glass view for the Kubernetes Cluster
+- Very Flexible with Built in RBAC system
+    - E.g. Temporary access to prod can easily be provided
 - Overall reduces the attack surface on a Kubernetes Cluster
+- Users can be created in Teleport with certain priveleges, without the need for administrator to manage certificates
+    - Teleport's Built-in RBAC system
--
+- Auditing in place